 - The data operator lets you specify the size and number of channels from within the gen~ object - the size and number of channels for a buffer operator can only be defined outside in the parent Max patcher.

-The operators you use in the gen~ patching environments resemble MSP objects in that they take arguments and/or attributes to set their initial state, but they’re just a little different.
-This difference can be confusing because you’ll occasionally find the same operator used twice in the same patch that has a completely different number of inlets – seeing this for the first time in someone else’s gen~ patch can be unnerving.
-Here’s how it works:
+Although the operators you use in the gen~ patching environments resemble MSP objects in that they take arguments and/or attributes to set their initial state, The use of arguments in gen~ patching result in a little different behavior—a difference that can be confusing because you’ll occasionally find the same operator used twice in the same patch that has a completely different number of inlets.

 The gen~ environment is different – the only way to get your single-sample data into the gen~ patcher would use the param operator, or sending a value into an inlet for the gen~ patcher using a number box or a signal as a source.
 That means that you have to approach setting initial values differently.

 The param operator lets use arguments to set the initial value of a parameter, and provides a nice additional feature - you can set a range for your input values using the @min and @max attributes, as well (say goodbye to your all those clip -1.
 1. externals on your patch inputs or clip -1 1 operators in your gen~ patcher's inlets!